adamsoutar/bpm/README.md

 Download the latest release .zip file from the [releases page](https://github.com/Adybo123/BeatSaberFullAuto/releases) and unzip it.
 Run ```bpmInstaller.exe``` and press one button to install the loader.

+**To uninstall,** run the installer program again and press the uninstall button in the bottom left.

 ## Adding mods

 Want to add a mod to be maintained by bpm?
 No problem.
 Head to [ModSaber.org](https://www.modsaber.org/) and pick a mod, you can use the long name (Song Loader Plugin) *or* the short name (song-loader), and paste its name into bpmPlugins.txt in your Beat Saber folder.